FAQ about eyeglasses and eyeglass frames

 How can I prolong the life of my eyeglasses?

-- Follow your eye care professional's instructions for the proper care of your glasses.
+Follow your eye doctor’s instructions for the proper care of your glasses.
 Improper care is a primary cause of damage to anti-reflective coating and can cause other problems as well.

 How often should I get a new pair of glasses?